On the Relation of Characteristic Modes of Different Conducting Structures: Introduction

 \section{Introduction}

-In the recent years, characteristic modes (CM) \cite{garbacz_generalized_1968,harrington_theory_1971} have become a widely used tool in the design of antenna systems \cite{adams_antenna_2022}.
-Since the CM provide an eigensolution to the electromagnetic scattering fields of a particular structure, they are a suitable decomposition to investigate any kind of antenna or scattering problem of this structure.
-This decomposition therefore often provides intuitive insight into the scattering phenomena, leading to a diverse field of applications ranging from platform-based antennas \cite{ma_design_2019,li_synthesis_2022}, over MIMO antennas \cite{kim_systematic_2018,peitzmeier_systematic_2019} to antenna arrays \cite{morlein_beamforming_2021,manteuffel_characteristic_2022} and many more.
+In recent years, characteristic modes (CMs) \cite{garbacz_generalized_1968,harrington_theory_1971,sarkar_expose_2016} have become a widely used tool in the design of antenna systems \cite{adams_antenna_2022}.
+Since CMs provide an eigensolution to the electromagnetic scattering fields of a particular structure, they are a suitable decomposition to investigate any kind of antenna or scattering problem of this structure.
+This decomposition therefore often provides intuitive insight into the scattering phenomena, leading to a diverse field of applications ranging from platform-based antennas \cite{ma_design_2019,li_synthesis_2022,grundmann_cupola-shaped_2025}, over MIMO antennas \cite{kim_systematic_2018,peitzmeier_systematic_2019} to antenna arrays \cite{morlein_beamforming_2021,manteuffel_characteristic_2022} and many more.

 The goal in antenna design is usually to find a structure that is suitable to achieve the desired antenna parameters.
 This means that the structure is, of course, subject to change during the design process.
-It is a common practice to e.g. cut slots into the antenna shape, to add metal, to add ports or lumped impedances, etc. As the CM are defined to diagonalize the scattering operator of the structure, this means that for every modification the antenna designer does, the characteristic currents, fields and eigenvalues change.
-However, this is usually not a problem, when CM are used to obtain intuitive insight into the structure and the modifications are made by an antenna designer based upon this intuition.
-E.g. in \cite{lin_design_2022}, slots are cut into a patch antenna and the CM of the old and new structure are treated as if they are equal but just with different eigenvalues.
-This works fine for their methodology since CM are only used for intuition here and therefore no strict association between the modes of the structures is necessary.
+It is a common practice to e.g. cut slots into the \annotateChangesStart initial \annotateChangesEnd antenna shape, to add metal, to add ports or lumped impedances, etc. As the CMs are defined to diagonalize the scattering operator of the structure, this means that for every modification the antenna designer does, the characteristic currents, fields and eigenvalues change.
+However, this is usually not a problem when CMs are used to obtain intuitive insight into the structure and the modifications are made by an antenna designer based upon this intuition.
+E.g. in \cite{lin_design_2022}, slots are cut into a patch antenna and the CMs of the old and new structure are treated as if they were equal but just with different eigenvalues. \annotateChangesStart This works well within their methodology, since the modal current distributions only differ slightly when gradual changes are applied and the CMs are only used for intuition.
+Therefore no strict association between the modes of the structures is necessary. \annotateChangesEnd